1Password/1password-claude-plugin/README.md

 3. **Passes** with no decision if all environment files are properly configured — your normal Bash permission settings apply unchanged.
 4. **Blocks** the command and provides clear error messages when files are missing or disabled.

-The hook uses a **"fail open"** approach: if 1Password is not installed, the database is unavailable, or `sqlite3` is missing, the hook reports no decision and execution proceeds.
-It never auto-approves a command — returning `permissionDecision: "allow"` would skip the permission prompt, so a passing check emits nothing (exit 0, empty stdout) and your normal permission settings apply.
+The hook uses a **"fail open"** approach: if 1Password is not installed, the database is unavailable, or `sqlite3` is missing, the hook reports no permission decision and execution proceeds.
+It never auto-approves a command.
+Returning `permissionDecision: "allow"` would skip the permission prompt, so a clean passing check emits nothing (exit 0, empty stdout) and your normal permission settings apply.

+When validation is skipped rather than passed, the hook still reports no decision, but attaches `additionalContext` explaining why.
+Claude can then tell you the check did not run, instead of the command appearing to pass validation silently.

 ##### Validation Modes